google-deepmind/mujoco/doc/computation/index.rst

    Slider-cranks can also be modeled explicitly by creating MuJoCo bodies and coupling them with equality constraints to the rest of the system, but that would be less efficient.

+:at:`body`
+   :el:`body` transmission corresponds to applying forces at contact points belonging to a body, in order to model vacuum grippers and biomechanical adhesive appendages.
+For more information about adhesion, see the :ref:`adhesion<actuator-adhesion>` actuator documentation.
+These transmission targets have a fixed zero length :math:`l_i(q) = 0`.

 :at:`site`
-   :at:`site` transmission (without a :at:`refsite`, see below) and :at:`body` transmission targets have a fixed zero length :math:`l_i(q) = 0`.
-They can therefore not be used to maintain a desired length, but can be used to apply forces.
-Site transmissions correspond to applying a Cartsian force/torque at the site, and are useful for modeling jets and propellors. :el:`body` transmissions correspond to applying forces at contact points belonging to a body, in order to model vacuum grippers and biomechanical adhesive appendages.
-For more information about adhesion, see the :ref:`adhesion<actuator-adhesion>` actuator documentation.
+   Site transmissions correspond to applying a Cartsian force/torque in the frame of a site, and are useful for modeling jets and propellors.
+When a :at:`refsite` is not defined (see below), these targets have a fixed zero length :math:`l_i(q) = 0`.

-   If a :at:`site` transmission target is defined with the optional :at:`refsite` attribute, forces and torques are applied in the frame of the reference site rather than the site's own frame.
-If a reference site is defined then the length of the actuator is nonzero and corresponds to the pose difference of the two sites.
-This length can then be controlled with a :el:`position` actuator, enabling Cartesian end-effector control.
+   If a :at:`site` transmission is defined with the optional :at:`refsite` attribute, forces and torques are applied in the frame of the reference site rather than the site's own frame.
+If a reference site is defined, the length of the actuator is nonzero and corresponds to the pose difference of the two sites, projected onto a chosen direction in the reference frame.
+This length can then be controlled with a :el:`position` actuator, allowing for Cartesian end-effector control.
 See the :ref:`refsite<actuator-general-refsite>` documentation for more details.

 .. _geActivation: